Kinto/kinto-http.js/README.md

 $ npm run cs-check
 ```

+Consider installing the pre-commit hooks that automatically format
+your code and check that it's lint-free.
+To do so:

+- Install `pre-commit`, for example using `pip install --user pre-commit`
+- `pre-commit install` to set up the hooks
+- If you have any leftover `.git/hooks/pre-commit.legacy`, you can safely delete it.

 ### Integration tests

 It's possible to run the integration test suite against an external Kinto server instance.
 To do so you need to define the `TEST_KINTO_SERVER` environment variable and set it to the server base URL: